 The shorebird migration period is the most exciting time of year to visit the BBO.
-From late-March through late-April the bay is packed with tens of thousands of birds in their colourful breeding plumage.
+From late March until late April, the bay is packed with tens of thousands of birds in their colourful breeding plumage.
 From here their feet won't touch ground for 6 days...
 6,000 km away by the Yellow Sea, China.

-The Public Migration Watch will be held on Saturday the 14th of April 2018 and is free!
+Our Public Migration Watch will be held on Sunday 31st March 2019 and is free!
 Everyone is invited to watch the shorebirds depart Roebuck Bay's incredible mudflats.
-Meet at the BBO at 3:30pm before joining the group down to the bay.
-A barbeque will take place during the migration watch (4 - 6pm) where you can purchase food and drinks.
+Meet at the BBO at 3:30 pm before joining the group down at the bay.
+A barbecue will take place during the migration watch (4–6 pm) where you can purchase food and drinks.

 We also welcome visitors at any time to enjoy this fantastic natural phenomenon with us.
 Join us at the the BBO from 4–6 pm any evening from late March to late April to watch the birds migrate as the sun sets over internationally important Roebuck Bay.

 Each year around 100,000 shorebirds migrate from Roebuck Bay to their Northern Hemisphere breeding grounds, where they will pair up, nest and raise their chicks before returning to Broome a few months later.
 For many of these birds, this migration is a 20,000 km round trip, which they will undertake every year of their adult lives.